-Dr. Ostacher is Associate Professor of Psychiatry and Behavioral Sciences at the Stanford University School of Medicine, and at the VA Palo Alto Health Care System, where he is the Associate Director of the Bipolar and Depression Research Program and the Director of Advanced Fellowship Training in Psychiatry.
-He is a Digital Content Editor for Evidence-Based Mental Health and is a member of the editorial boards of Bipolar Disorders, the International Journal of Bipolar Disorders, and the Journal of Clinical Psychiatry.
-He is the Co-Chair of the Bipolar Disorder Task Group of the National Network of Depression Centers.
-He was the principal investigator at Harvard for BALANCE, a multinational study of maintenance treatments for bipolar disorder at University of Oxford, was the Site PI for the NIMH Bipolar Trials Network while at MGH, and is an investigator for a VA-wide multicenter study of lithium for suicide prevention in bipolar disorder in the US.
-His primary research interest is in large clinical trials in bipolar disorder and the implementation of evidence-based mental health practices.
+Dr. Ostacher is Professor of Psychiatry and Behavioral Sciences at Stanford University School of Medicine.
+He is the Director of the Bipolar and Depression Research Program at the Veterans Affairs Palo Alto Health Care System in California, the Director of Advanced Fellowship Training in Mental Illness Research and Treatment for MDs and the Site Director at the VA Palo Alto for Advanced Fellowship Training for Stanford.
+A graduate of Vanderbilt University School of Medicine, the Harvard School of Public Health, and Harvard Medical School, he completed his training at The Cambridge Health Alliance at Harvard Medical School in Adult Psychiatry, Public Psychiatry, and Geriatric Psychiatry.
+He is the Digital Content Editor for the journal Evidence-Based Mental Health and is on the editorial boards of Bipolar Disorders, the International Journal of Bipolar Disorders, the Journal of Clinical Psychiatry, Current Psychiatry, and Psychiatric Annals.
+He is the Co-Chair of the Bipolar Disorder Task Group of the National Network of Depression Centers in the United States, is a member of the United States Department of Veterans Affairs/Department of Defense Bipolar Disorder Clinical Practice Guideline Workgroup, and is the editor for the Bipolar and Related Disorders chapter of the DSM-5 Text Revision (to be published in March 2022 by American Psychiatric Association Publishing).
+His primary research interest is in large clinical trials mental health and addiction, and the implementation of evidence-based mental health practices.

 Michael Ostacher provides a robust appraisal of a recent UK cohort study that suggests bipolar disorder patients taking lithium had reduced self-harm and unintentional injury rates, when compared with patients taking valproate, olanzapine or quetiapine.[read the full story...]